Exploring Collaboration Breakdowns Between Provider Teams and Patients in Post-Surgery Care: Introduction

+To address these gaps, this study investigates the specific socio-technical mechanisms during the discharge preparation stage in post-GI surgery as a case.
+We selected post-GI surgery because the patients face a significant risk of life-threatening complications while managing complex self-care, such as drain and wound management.
+Our work is guided by three research questions: \\ \textbf{RQ1:} \textit{How do provider teams coordinate the workflow and information sharing required to prepare GI surgery patients for discharge? } \\ \textbf{RQ2:} \textit{How do these provider teams interact with patients to align expectations and co-construct readiness for the transition home?} \\ \textbf{RQ3:} \textit{What design considerations should inform socio-technical systems that bridge the gap between hospital-based discharge preparation and home-based recovery?}

-To answer these questions, we conducted a qualitative study involving semi-structured interviews with both care providers (e.g., surgeons, nurses, nurse managers) (N=13) and GI surgery patients (N=4).
+We conducted a qualitative study involving semi-structured interviews with both GI providers (e.g., surgeons, nurses, nurse managers) (N=13) and GI surgery patients (N=4).
 By probing into perspectives from both groups, we connect the provider-side work of discharge preparation with the patient-side experience of transitioning home and managing self-care.
-Our findings identify critical breakdowns in provider-provider coordination that create fragmented information and unclear responsibilities.
-These internal issues directly translate into inadequate patient preparation, compromising both patient self-management and the ability of providers to intervene effectively after discharge.
-Based on the feedback, we propose design opportunities for emerging technologies that support the collaborative production of patient readiness during the critical transition from hospital to home.
+Our findings identified breakdowns in provider-provider coordination that create fragmented and conflicting surgical patients' documentation and unclear responsibilities (as shown in Fig.~\ref{fig:teaser}).
+These coordination breakdowns between provider teams during discharge preparation directly translate into inadequate patient preparation, compromising both patient home-based care and the ability of providers to intervene effectively after discharge.
+In addition, we identified design considerations for sociotechnical systems to support patients' continuity care from hospital-based discharge preparation and home-based recovery.